aws-samples/eks-workshop/content/beginner/110_irsa/deploy.md

 * **job-s3.yaml**: that will output the result of the command `aws s3 ls` (this job should be successful).
 * **job-ec2.yaml**: that will output the result of the command `aws ec2 describe-instances --region ${AWS_REGION}` (this job should failed).

+Before deploying the workloads, make sure to have the environment variables `AWS_REGION` and `ACCOUNT_ID` configured in your terminal prompt.

 ### List S3 buckets

 Let's start by testing if the service account can list the S3 buckets